 Every Christmas my dear querida Abuela used to prepare her famous coquito recipe and the tradition has stayed with me.
-After I moved to New York to look for job opportunities, I found myself missing my family and culture.
-I was on a mission to find ways to reconnect with my Puerto Rican roots and when Navidad (Christmas) came, I knew I needed to learn how to make my Abuela’s coquito recipe, but with my own vegan twist.
+After I moved to New York, I found myself missing my family and culture.
+I was on a mission to find ways to reconnect with my Puerto Rican roots and when Navidad—or Christmas—came, I knew I needed to learn how to make my Abuela’s coquito recipe, but with my own vegan twist.

-Even though there are different variations of coquito, the base of the recipe is traditionally not vegan, and made with rum, coconut milk, evaporated milk, sweetened condensed milk, eggs, vanilla, cinnamon, nutmeg, and cloves.
+Even though there are different variations of coquito, the base of the recipe is traditionally not vegan, and is comprised of rum, coconut milk, evaporated milk, sweetened condensed milk, eggs, vanilla, cinnamon, nutmeg, and cloves.

-- 3 cans of coconut milk (Coco Lopez *because Goya is canceled)
+- 3 cans of coconut milk (Coco Lopez)

 - 2 cans of cream of coconut

-- 1 ½ tsp honey or sweetener of your choice
+- 1 ½ teaspoon honey or sweetener of your choice

 - 1 cup of white rum (Palo Viejo, Don Q, or Bacardi)